 The PHA will offer competent interpretation services free of charge, upon request, to the LEP person.
+PHA Policy

-- The PHA will utilize a language line for telephone interpreter services. - Where LEP persons desire, they will be permitted to use, at their own expense, an interpreter of their own choosing, in place of or as a supplement to the free language services offered by the PHA.
-The interpreter may be a family member or friend. - The PHA will analyze the various kinds of contacts it has with the public, to assess language needs and decide what reasonable steps should be taken.
+- The PHA will utilize a language line for telephone interpreter services. - When exercising the option to conduct remote hearings, however, the PHA will coordinate with a remote interpretation service which, when available, uses video conferencing technology rather than voice-only interpretation. - Where LEP persons desire, they will be permitted to use, at their own expense, an interpreter of their own choosing, in place of or as a supplement to the free language services offered by the PHA.
+The PHA, at its discretion, may choose to use the language services even when LEP persons desire to use an interpreter of their choosing.
+The interpreter may be a family member or friend.
+If the interpreter chosen by the family is a minor, the PHA will not rely as on the minor to serve as the interpreter.
+The PHA will not be held responsible for any miscommunication on behalf of the minor interpreter. - The PHA will analyze the various kinds of contacts it has with the public, to assess language needs and decide what reasonable steps should be taken.
 "Reasonable steps" may not be reasonable where the costs imposed substantially exceed the benefits. - BHA will either hire bilingual staff to act as interpreters and translators or will use a resource list to contact translators for purposes of communicating with residents or translating documents.